 Additionally, the number of Topics pushes down to a second line and appears uneven.
 Keep the number of Topics even appearance by maintaining a certain number of Topics at any given time.
 Since there are six Topics to a line, that means the number of Topics should follow a factor of six.

 Manage terms.
 As the appearance of your Granicus Open Data site evolves, you may need to also change the appearance and even titles of your existing Topics.
-In most cases, it's best to edit existing Topics rather than create completely new ones.
+It's best to edit existing Topics rather than create completely new ones.
 If you delete a Topic then all the content that was before associated with the Topic will no longer have any association because the Topic doesn't exist.
 But if you update a Topic, then the content will still be associated with the Topic with the updated title and icon.

 You can change the title, icon, and icon color of existing terms by clicking the edit link under the Operations column on the row of the Topic you want to edit.
 The only fields that are important for adding a new Topic are the Title field and icon selection.
 The title is the name of your Topic that will appear on the front page of your Granicus Open Data site under the icon you select.

 Re-order Topics.
-While many site visitors will be attracted to a topic based on its visual element (the icon) many site visitors will read Topics from left to right like with text.
+While many site visitors will be attracted to a Topic based on its visual element (the icon) many site visitors will read Topics from left to right like with text.
 You might have some Topics that you want to promote to ensure that site visitors don't miss them.
 You can re-order Topics to follow the rank of importance to the site visitor.

 Notice the compass arrow to the left of each Topic name.
 You can change the order of the Topics by clicking and holding the compass arrow, then dragging and dropping each Topic either higher or lower on the list.
 The order determines how the Topics appear on the front page of your Granicus Open Data site.
 The first Topic on the list appears as the first Topic on the front page.
 It appears on the far left and the rest follow horizontally across the page.